shanecoen/code-institute-portfolio-1/README.md

 Shaco Adventures are a specialist in South American adventure travel.
-Colombia and Peru are among the amazing countries where they undertake regular Treks through premium destinations such as The Inca Trail and The lost City.
+Colombia and Peru are among the amazing countries where they undertake regular Treks in premium destinations such as The Inca Trail and The lost City.

 This website has been created to help puplicise Shaco Adventures further and to help